Most notices have a 30-day deadline — act fast

 Our Section 156 Demand Notice Process

-Engaging us for Section 156 Demand Notice in Mamit follows the structured process outlined below.
-Each step has its own deliverable and timeline, and we keep you informed at every transition.
+Engaging us for Section 156 Demand Notice in Mamit follows the structured process below.
+Each step has its own deliverable and timeline.
 Total typical duration: 30 days – 2 years:

 1. Demand validity check — 1–2 days